-World leaders have gathered in Madrid for COP25 (02 - 13 December 2019) to discuss climate change, and set next year's targets to keep pace with carbon neutrality by 2050.
+World leaders have gathered in Madrid for COP25 (02 - 13 December 2019) to discuss climate change, and set the following year's targets to keep pace with carbon neutrality by 2050.

 What’s climate change got to do with peat bogs?
 Peat bogs play a crucial role in the carbon cycle.
 Peat bogs in good condition have the potential to offer a significant nature-based solution to tackling climate change.
 Andrew McBride (Peatland ACTION Delivery Manager) picks up the story.